 The following definitions are added to read as follows:

-Affordable housing – buildings that are primarily residential and contain five (5) or more dwelling units, and either:

-in which use restrictions or other covenants require that at least 50% of all the building’s dwelling units are occupied by households that have household incomes of less than or equal to 80% of the area median income; or

-(2) the building owner can demonstrate that at least 50% of the dwelling units rent at levels that are affordable to households with incomes less than or equal to 80% of the area median income.

-Building Energy Performance Standards or BEPS – the level of energy efficiency set forth by DOEE as an ENERGY STAR score or Normalized Source EUI value for each property type, as provided in section 301(b) of the Act (D.C.
+Building Energy Performance Standards or BEPS – the level of energy efficiency set forth by DOEE as an ENERGY STAR® score or Normalized Source EUI value for each property type, as provided in Subsection 301(b) of the Act (D.C.
 Official Code § 8-1772.21(b)).

-Building Energy Performance Standards Period or BEPS Period - the period of time in which specific BEPS are in effect, which shall run from the date DOEE establishes BEPS until the next DOEE establishment of BEPS.
+Building Energy Performance Standards Period or BEPS Period – the period of time in which specific BEPS are in effect, which shall run from the date DOEE establishes BEPS until the next DOEE establishment of BEPS.